Coastal coal-carrying trade of New South Wales: Wollongong Harbour

 The coal port at Wollongong Harbour consisted of the man-made Belmore Basin and the "Tee Wharf".
 On Belmore Basin, there were four coal staithes on the western side of the basin and two steam cranes on the eastern side.
 Loading at the "Tee Wharf" was by a single steam crane.
-The "Tee-Wharf" was somewhat exposed to weather from the north and north-east; the existing northern breakwater was not built until 1966–67.
+The "Tee-Wharf" was exposed to weather from the north and north-east; the existing northern breakwater was not built until 1966–67.

+Coal staiths at Belmore Basin.
+Note the two different rail gauges in use.

 The port was connected to the Mount Kiera and Mount Pleasant Collieries by rail lines operated by the respective collieries.
 Originally these were horse-drawn but later used steam locomotives.
+Both lines opened using an unusual narrow gauge of 3 foot 8½ inch.
+The Mount Kiera line was converted to standard gauge in 1878.
+From then on, two staiths had standard gauge tracks and the other two had narrow gauge tracks.
+The tracks to the "Tee Wharf" were dual-gauge.

 From 1875 to 1890, there was a cokeworks, which converted unsaleable fines to coke, some of which was loaded at the port for Sydney.

-The Tee Wharf and its steam crane were occasionally used for loading coal, probably more commonly during replenishing of the coal bunkers.
+The Tee Wharf and its steam crane were occasionally used for loading coal, probably more commonly during replenishing of coal bunkers.

+Belmore Basin constrained the size and depth of vessels that could be loaded there, but it was better sheltered than ocean jetty ports.
+It was used by sixty-milers, including small wooden vessels, such as Dunmore, and relatively small sailing vessels, such as Amy.

 By 1927, there was only one coal staith in operation at Wollongong.
 The last coal was loaded there in 1933, by which time it had been eclipsed as a coal port by Port Kembla.